Tight Or Achy Shoulders Keeping You From Living Life? Give Physical Therapy, Chiropractic Care, Acupuncture, Or Massage Therapy A Try!

 What Is Causing My Shoulder Pain?

-Shoulder pain can be caused by a variety of things, ranging from minor aches and pains caused by a pulled muscle to agonizing bone-on-bone friction caused by arthritis.
-It can also develop as a result of an injury, leaving you feeling as if your shoulder is frozen.
+Shoulder pain can be caused by a variety of things.
+Ranging from minor aches and pains, caused by a pulled muscle, to agonizing bone-on-bone friction, caused by arthritis.
+Pain and discomfort can also develop as a result of an injury.
+Possibly resulting in the development of “frozen shoulder.”

 Some of the most common causes of shoulder pain include: